Kościuszko Uprising: Growing unrest

 The Polish military was widely dissatisfied with the capitulation, most commanders considering it premature; Tadeusz Kościuszko, Prince Józef Poniatowski and many others would criticize the king's decision and many, including Kościuszko, resigned their commission shortly afterward.
-After the Commonwealth defeat in that war and the rescinding of the Constitution, the Army was reduced to about 36,000.
+After the Commonwealth defeat in the war and the rescinding of the Constitution, the Army was reduced to about 36,000.
 In 1794 Russians demanded a further downsizing of the army to 15,000.
 The dissent in the Polish Army was one of the sparks that would lead to the coming conflict.

 The King's capitulation was a hard blow for Kościuszko, who had not lost a single battle in the campaign.
-By mid September he was resigned to leave the country, and he departed Warsaw in early October.
+By mid-September he was resigned to leave the country, and he departed Warsaw in early October.
 Kościuszko settled in Leipzig, where many other notable Polish commanders and politicians formed an émigrée community.
 Soon he and some others began preparing an uprising against Russian rule in Poland.
 The politicians, grouped around Ignacy Potocki and Hugo Kołłątaj, sought contacts with similar opposition groups formed in Poland and by spring 1793 had been joined by other politicians and revolutionaries, including Ignacy Działyński.
 While Kołłątaj and others had begun planning for the uprising before meeting Kościuszko, his support was a major boon for them, as he was, at that time, among the most popular individuals in the entire Poland.

 In August 1793 Kościuszko returned to Leipzig where he was met with demands to start planning for the uprising; however, he was worried that an uprising would have little chance against the three partitioners.
 In September he would clandestinely cross the Polish border to conduct personal observations, and to meet some sympathetic high-ranking officers in the remaining Polish Army, including general Józef Wodzicki.
 The preparations in Poland were slow and he decided to postpone the outbreak, and left for Italy, planning to return in February.
 However, the situation in Poland was changing rapidly.
 The Russian and Prussian governments forced Poland to again disband the majority of her armed forces and the reduced units were to be drafted into the Russian army.
 Also, in March the tsarist agents discovered the group of revolutionaries in Warsaw and started arresting notable Polish politicians and military commanders.
 Kościuszko was forced to execute his plan earlier than expected, and on 15 March 1794 he set off for Kraków.

 On 12 March 1794, General Antoni Madaliński, the commander of 1st Greater Polish National Cavalry Brigade (1,500 men) decided to disobey the order to demobilise, advancing his troops from Ostrołęka to Kraków.
 This sparked an outbreak of riots against Russian forces throughout the country.
 The Russian garrison of Kraków was ordered to leave the city and confront Madalinski, which left Kraków completely undefended, but also foiled Kosciuszko's plan to seize their weapons.